 I somewhat enjoy the mood on To Love Is to Live, but when you step back to take it all in the album almost comes off as stilted.
 There are too many competing ideas for any one of them to come across clearly.
 Instead, it winds up feeling ambitious and strange, like a Jane Austen adaptation where everyone wears spandex and discusses Nietzsche over tea and edibles.
 Unconventional, sure, but pretty baffling too.

 The cardinal sin for me is how powerless the album feels.
 Its thick, manufactured industrial sound is more of a hindrance to Beth than it is a foil.
-I can’t help but think she’s still working things out, and trying too hard in the process.
+I can’t help but think she’s still working her solo direction out, and trying too hard in the process.
 I think that’s why the penultimate track is comfortably my favourite.
-Where most of the rest of the album is clenched jaws and bunched shoulders, “French Countryside” takes a breath and soars high and away without even seeming like it’s trying.
-It’s gorgeous.
+Where most of the rest of the album is clenched jaws and bunched shoulders, “French Countryside” takes a deep breath and soars high and away without even seeming like it’s trying.
+It’s a gorgeous track.

 To Love Is To Live is a weird album.
 Moment to moment it jumps between elegance and mania without pausing for breath, and this unusual composition does more to harm the experience than help it.